-Over the years we have been asked on several occasions should I rent a car in Sicily.
+We have been asked on many occasions should I rent a car in Sicily.
 The short answer is it will depend on your plans.
 Do you intend to visit the cities of Palermo or Catania for just a 2 or 3 night stay?
 Or will you be in Sicily for a week or two?

-If you are visiting Sicily for 2 or 3 days and staying in Palermo or Catania, more than likely you may not need to rent a car.
+If you are visiting Sicily for 2 or 3 days and staying in Palermo or Catania, more than likely you will not need to rent a car.
 Public transport is readily available and there is so much to do in the larger cities you will spend most of your time without a need to travel further.
-As with many old Italian cities, some streets are quite narrow and parking can be difficult, so a car will be more of a hindrance.
+As with many old Italian cities, some streets are quite narrow and finding a parking space can be difficult, so a car will be more of a hindrance.

-However if you are visiting for more than a couple of days and would like to see the island a car will be much more convenient to tour the beautiful island of Sicily.
+However if you are visiting for more than a couple of days and would like to explore the island a car will be much more convenient to tour the beautiful island of Sicily.
 A rental car will certainly help you to get more out of your holiday.

 Sicily is a lot bigger than you may imagine.
 It is the 7th largest island in Europe at 25,662 km² so it will take at least ten days to tour the island at a comfortable pace.